dimajix/flowman/BUILDING.md

 to generate the online HTML documentation.
 [Poetry](https://python-poetry.org/) is used for installing the dependencies.

-Once Poetry is installed (see <https://python-poetry.org/docs/#installation>), the documentation can be easily generated via the provided `Makefile`:
+Once Python 3.10+ and Poetry 1.3.0+ are installed (see
+<https://python-poetry.org/docs/#installation>), the documentation can be easily
+generated via the provided `Makefile`:

 ```shell
 cd docs